qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

 Select Features By Value
 ........................

-This selection tool opens the layer's feature form allowing the user to choose, for each field, which value to look for, if the search should be case sensitive, and the operation that should be used.
-The tool has also the autocompleter function that fills automatically the search box with the existing values.
+This selection tool opens the layer's feature form allowing the user to choose which value to look for for each field, whether the search should be case-sensitive, and the operation that should be used.
+The tool has also autocompletes, automatically filling the search box with existing values.

 .. _figure_filter_form: